StefanoMarina/mt-mods/README.md

 # Lib:Mod

-A maptool library with low-level macros for mods, buffs, scores and effects.
+A maptool library with "low-level" macros for mods, buffs, scores and effects.

 Something that most games have in common is numbers, and the need to temporarely change them.
 Using a +1 sword in all d20-based games will improve by 1 the roll